Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Simulation Setup

 \subsection{Control Trigger Condition}

-\ACCrev{To improve the delta-V performance of the SKMPC under navigation and execution errors, we consider a trigger condition to determine whether a maneuver is necessitated.} The condition checks if the unsteered state predicted until $t_N$ lies within an ellipsoid about the baseline with radii $\epsilon_{r,\mathrm{trig}}$ in position components and $\epsilon_{v,\mathrm{trig}}$ in velocity components
+\ACCrev{To improve the delta-V performance of the SKMPC under navigation and execution errors, we consider a trigger condition to determine whether a maneuver is required.} This condition checks if the state propagated forward without control until $t_N$ lies within an ellipsoid about the baseline with radii $\epsilon_{r,\mathrm{trig}}$ in position and $\epsilon_{v,\mathrm{trig}}$ in velocity components,